Vital Records Online

 Processing time

-How Long Does It Take to Process and Receive a Birth Certificate in Colorado?
+How Long Does It Take to Receive a Death Certificate in Colorado?

 Processing Time